Embarcadero/octoid/ReadMe.md

 ## Transforming 3rd party frameworks

 It is possible to transform 3rd party frameworks, by copying the `.framework` folder into the `System\Library\Frameworks` folder of the nominated platform SDK.
-It should be noted however, if the framework depends on any other 3rd party frameworks (including from the same vendor), they will need to be copied also, in order for a successful transform
+It should be noted however, if the framework depends on any other 3rd party frameworks (including from the same vendor), they will need to be copied also, in order for a successful transform.
 Once a 3rd party framework has been copied, when the desktop app is restarted, or when a switch is made between SDKs, it will include the 3rd party framework in the frameworks list

-## Translation Process

-### TObjCHeaderTranslator.Translate

-This method is central to the translation process.
-By way of `CreateCombinedHeaderFile` it searches for .h files in the frameworks Headers folder, and combines them into a temporary .h file which is passed to the `ParseTranslationUnit` method.
-The result is a translation of all the declarations in the framework and dependent libraries.
-The `Cursor` property of `TranslationUnit` is the root cursor for accessing all the declarations

-### TCustomTranslator.VisitTypes

-The `VisitTypes` method, which is passed to `VisitChildren` method of the root `Cursor` in `TCustomTranslator.AnalyzeTypes`, traverses all declaration cursors, and adds the cursor to the respective list, depending on the type of declaration, i.e.:

-* `FConsts` for constants and enumerated constants
-* `FTypes` for structs, unions, and typedefs (includes interface types in Objective-C)
-* `FDeclaredTypes` for types that may be 'forward' declared

-`HandleTypeDeclaration` is overridden in `TObjCHeaderTranslator` and adds the cursor to these lists:

-* `FClasses` for types to be declared as interfaces/classes
-* `FCategories` for types to be 'aggregated' to classes
-* `FExportedContsts` for types to be declared as functions that retrieve the value from the framework

-### TObjCHeaderTranslator.HandleTypeDeclaration

-Adds declarations to the respective lists, and for Objective-C interface and category declarations, does 'discovery' of block method types that need to be added to the type declarations.

-### TObjCHeaderTranslator.DiscoverBlockMethods

-Iterates the methods of the declared type, and if a parameter that is a block method type is discovered, adds the method to the `FBlockMethods` list, including any parameters declared in the block method type.

-### TCustomTranslator.WriteDelphiSource

-Writes the unit source, i.e.

-* Copyright header (if any)
-* Unit name based on the platform and framework
-* Interface uses clause based on the dependent frameworks. **NOTE: This needs attention as it can result in frameworks being added that are not dependencies**
-* Constants
-* Types - in the order of: forward declarations, types, classes
-* Functions
-* Implementation uses clause
-* Exported const functions
-* Module load handling

-### TCustomTranslator.WriteTypes

-Writes the forward declarations (e.g. Objective-C interfaces), types (e.g. structs translated to records), classes (Objective-C) and exported const functions

-### TObjCHeaderTranslator.WriteClasses

-Handles writing of block methods (see also `TObjCHeaderTranslator.DiscoverBlockMethods`), classes and exported const function prototypes.

-### TObjCHeaderTranslator.WriteInterfaceType

-Writes the 'Interface Class', 'Interface Instance' and Objective-C import class declarations.

-#### TObjCHeaderTranslator.WriteInterfaceClassType and TObjCHeaderTranslator.WriteInterfaceInstanceType

-Writes the declaration header, and enumerates the methods and adds them to `FMethods`.
-When adding the method, a check is made for existing methods so as to resolve method overloading.
-The overloads are then resolved, the methods are sorted in alpha order and written out.
-At the end of `TObjCHeaderTranslator.WriteInterfaceInstanceType` the Objective-C import class declaration is written.

-## Conversion

-### Types

-Conversion of simple types is achieved via the `TypeMap` dictionary.
-Most types are set up in the overridden `TObjCHeaderTranslator.DoSetupTypeMap` method, however it might be possible to push some back to `TCustomTranslator.SetupTypeMap`.

-Actual conversion is done in the `TObjCHeaderTranslator.GetDelphiTypeName` method.

 ## Dealing with fatal errors during translation